analyst-one/oikaze/src/index.md

 >
 > Use the `.alpha` function to generate rgba values for colors.
 > Use the `.rem()` function to convert to `rem` units.
-> Prefix a token name with `$` to access the value directly from the theme map.
+> Prefix a token name with `$` to access the value directly from the token map.
 > Oikaze also provides a `.media()` mixin to generate media queries.

 ```scss